 Request a consultation with Denise Wetzel

 Denise A. Wetzel joined Florida State University Libraries in January 2018.
 She holds a B.H. in Interdisciplinary Studies from the Pennsylvania State University and a Masters in Library and Information Studies from the University of Alabama.
-She is a member of the American Library Association (ALA) and the American Meteorological Society (AMS).
+Currently, Denise is pursuing a Masters in Environmental Science with Florida State University’s Department of Earth, Ocean, and Atmospheric Science.
+She is a member of Atmospheric Science Librarians International (ASLI), the American Meteorological Society (AMS), and the American Library Association (ALA).
 Before joining FSU, Denise worked for Mississippi State University Libraries, the Alabama Public Library Service, and as an ESL teacher.
-Her research interests include undergraduate information literacy, terminology usage disparities by researchers across STEM disciplines, and meteorology resources and their use.
+Her research interests include undergraduate information literacy, patent searching in STEM, terminology usage disparities by researchers across STEM disciplines, and meteorology resources and their use.

 Request a consultation with Lindsey Wharton